Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Results

 \subsection{\texorpdfstring{\phitt}{alpha} mixing angle results}

 We present the observed and expected negative log-likelihood scan for the combination of the \etau, \mutau, and \tauhtauh channels in Fig.~\ref{fig:LLscan}.
 The two rate parameters that scale the \ggH and $\Pq\Pq\PH$ production signal strength were left to float freely in the fit.
+The best fit values of these parameters are $\muggh=0.59^{+0.28}_{-0.32}$ and $\muqqh=1.39^{+0.56}_{-0.47}$, respectively, with the correlation coefficient $\rho=-0.76$ .
+We note that there is a strong anticorrelation between these parameters as the analysis does not directly attempt to differentiate between the production modes.

 The data disfavour the pure \CP-odd scenario at $3.0\sigma$.
 The expected exclusion assuming the SM \PH is $2.6\sigma$.
-The observed (expected) value of \phitt is found to be $-1\pm 19^{\circ}$ ($0\pm 21^{\circ}$) at the 68.3\% \CL, and $\pm 41^{\circ}$ ($\pm 49^{\circ}$) at the 95.5\% \CL.
-Furthermore, we obtain an observed $\pm 84^{\circ}$ at the 99.7\% \CL.
+The observed (expected) value of \phitt is found to be $-1\pm 19^{\circ}$ ($0\pm 21^{\circ}$) at the 68.3\% \CL, and ${\pm} 41^{\circ}$ (${\pm} 49^{\circ}$) at the 95.5\% \CL.
+Furthermore, we obtain an observed ${\pm} 84^{\circ}$ at the 99.7\% \CL.
 The uncertainty can be decomposed into: statistical; bin-by-bin fluctuations in the background templates; experimental systematic uncertainties; and theoretical uncertainties.
 In this decomposition we obtain \begin{linenomath}

 \end{linenomath} This result is compatible with the SM predictions within the experimental uncertainties.

 The expected sensitivities of the \etau, \mutau, and \tauhtauh channels are 1.0, 1.5, and $1.8\sigma$, respectively.
 The \murho mode yields the most sensitive expected contribution of $1.2\sigma$, followed by the \rhorho and \pirho modes that contribute 1.1 and $1.0\sigma$, respectively.
 All other modes have sensitivities below $1\sigma$.